 It shall be the duty of the management of a pouring or package outlet to maintain a copy of the pouring or package license ordinance contained in this chapter at the location and to instruct each employee on the terms thereof.

-(Ord. of 9-7-1999, § 1(4-37))

 Sec.
-6-32.
+6-30.
 Sale of gasoline on premises where beer, wine and malt beverages sold.